Continuation-of-Ashford/ashford-docs/character_creation/prestige_leveling.md

 ### Sovereign's Charge
 At 22nd level, when you use your Action to transform, you can also make 1 natural weapon attack as part of that Action.

-When you move at least 20 feet straight toward a target and then hit it with a natural weapon attack on the same turn, you tripple the damage dice of the weapon used that attack. *(You do not tripple any additional dice that might have been added to the attack)* You can only dot this once per turn.
+When you move at least 20 feet straight toward a target and then hit it with a natural weapon attack on the same turn, you tripple the damage dice of the weapon used that attack. *(You do not tripple any additional dice that might have been added to the attack)* You can only do this once per turn.

 ### Bestial Ability Score improvement
 At 23rd level, you can increase one ability score of your choice by 2, or you can increase two ability scores of your choice by 1.
 These ASI options can increase a score over 20.